AloneMonkey/MonkeyDev/README.md

 * support the latest version of theos
 * support CaptainHook Tweak、Logos Tweak、Command-line Tool

+run with the latest theos and Xcode 9 is ok。

 ### Requirements

 * Install the latest [theos](https://github.com/theos/theos/)